+Strand

+Algorithmic Thinking and Programming

+Topic

+Program Development

+ATP.PD.2.a Plan and create an artifact to illustrate thoughts, ideas and problems in a sequential (step-by-step) manner (e.g., story map, storyboard, sequential graphic organizer).

 ATP.PD.2.b Identify and fix (i.e., debug) a multi-step process that includes sequencing.

 Expectations for Learning

 LEARNING PROGRESSION

-In grade 1, with guidance, students continued to plan and create, as well as began to debug an artifact in order to illustrate thoughts, ideas, and problems in a sequential manner.
-In grade 2, students continue to plan, create or fix an artifact to illustrate thoughts, ideas, and problems in a sequential manner.
+In grade 1, with guidance, students continued to plan and create, as well as began to debug an artifact to illustrate thoughts, ideas, and problems in a sequential manner.
+In grade 2, students continue to plan, create or fix an artifact to illustrate thoughts, ideas and problems sequentially.
 In grade 3, students will use these skills to design and create programs to solve a problem.
 In grade 3, guided questions will be asked to help students think more strategically about how to solve a problem in their program

 IMPORTANT CONCEPTS

-- Artifacts illustrate thoughts, ideas and problems in a sequential manner - When creating artifacts, it is important to review your artifact for errors
+- Artifacts illustrate thoughts, ideas and problems in a sequential manner.

+- When creating artifacts, it is important to review your artifact for errors.

 KEY SKILL/PROCEDURES

-- Plan and create an artifact to illustrate thoughts, ideas and problems in a sequential manner - Evaluate an artifact for errors
+- Plan and create an artifact to illustrate thoughts, ideas and problems sequentially.

+- Evaluate an artifact for errors.